ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 The access token MUST contain all the parameters defined above (including the same 'scope' as in this message, if present, or the 'scope' of the Authorization Request otherwise), and additionally other optional parameters the profile requires.

-When receiving an Authorization Request from a Client that was previously authorized, and which still owns a valid non expired access token, the AS can simply reply with an Authorization Response including a new access token.
+When receiving an Authorization Request from a Client that was previously authorized, and which still owns a valid non expired access token, the AS replies with an Authorization Response with a new access token.

 ## Token Post